-Sovereignty, Suspended: Political Life in a So-Called State (with Mete Hatay)
+Sovereignty, Suspended: Building the So-Called State (with Mete Hatay)

 A 1983 rally in support of the declaration of the "Turkish Republic of Northern Cyprus."
 Photo from the Özer Hatay personal archive.

 What is de facto about the de facto state?
 This seemingly simple question guides us on a journey into de facto statebuilding, or the process of constructing an entity that looks like a state and acts like a state but that everyone else in the world says does not or should not exist.
 De facto states provide health care and social security, they issue identity cards and passports, and they interact with international aid donors.
 They hold elections and censuses, control their borders, and enact fiscal policies.
 Indeed, most maintain (unrecognized) representative offices in sovereign states and so are able unofficially to interact and broker with officials in Washington and London.
 As a result, the international relations literature describes them as having internal or domestic sovereignty while lacking the de jure sovereignty that comes with international recognition.

 We ask what it means to build a state in the absence of recognition, in other words, what it means to act like a state.
 In order to answer this question, we outline the practices and orders that enable the de facto state and de facto sovereignty to emerge.
 Along the way, we interrogate the concept of the de facto, which we claim is one of the most widely used and under-examined concepts in the social sciences.
 Through the historical ethnography of statebuilding in one such unrecognized state, we argue for a theory of the de facto that takes us to the heart not only of unrecognized but also of “real” statebuilding.

 Sovereign Longings: Anthropological Perspectives on Political Agency Edited by Rebecca Bryant and Madeleine Reeves

 Protestors rally for Brexit.
 Stock photo from Getty Images.